convexset/meteor-three-way/README.md

 #### View Model to Database Binding

 Currently, binding to database fields only occurs if the required field is already in the database.
 So fields bound on in the DOM do not drive the binding.
+However, sometimes records in the database have missing values that should be filled in.

+As of v0.1.17, a compromise solution was included in the form of the `injectDefaultValues` option, where missing fields are filled in with default values.

 #### Database Updates and Observer Callbacks